 Kris is an engineer and scientist with over 25 years of experience providing leadership and technical expertise related to climate change resilience and adaptation strategy development, with an emphasis on coastal environments, sea level rise, and extreme hazard analysis.
-Kris is a lead author of the Fourth National Climate Assessment for the United States Global Climate Research Program.
+Kris served as a lead author of the Fourth National Climate Assessment for the United States Global Climate Research Program.
 Kris has a solid understanding of the policies and guidance in place nationally and locally that are driving climate change adaptation planning.
 Kris has also lent her unique blend of science, engineering, policy, and visualization techniques for collaborative projects with FEMA, USGS, NOAA, EPA, USACE, FHWA, and the Lawrence Berkeley National Laboratory.

 Principal, Wetland Science and Coastal Management